 What is a deferred management fee?

-In our strata village contracts, the deferred payment fee will not exceed 37.5% of the resale value in strata title villages in New South Wales and 35% of the resale value in Queensland.
+In our strata village contracts, the deferred management fee will not exceed 37.5% of the resale value in strata title villages in New South Wales and 35% of the resale value in Queensland.
 This is charged and deducted from the gross sale proceeds.
 This way, it’s easy to calculate exactly how much money you’ll receive after you leave.

 What is the benefit of having a DMF?